The Punisher (1989 film): Critical response, cult following, and re-evaluation

+Metacritic, which uses a weighted average, assigned the a score of 63 out of 100, based on 4 critics, indicating "generally favorable" reviews.

 Christopher Null gave the film 1 out of 5, stating the film was "marred by cheeseball sets and special effects, lame fight sequences, and some of the worst acting ever to disgrace the screen".
+MTV.com cited it as an example of a failed comic book film, complaining that the film omitted aspects of the character that made him compelling, and would have served better by following closer to the plot of the source material.

 Kim Newman of Empire, gave three out of five stars in 2000.
 He felt it was harder than the recent film outputs by Marvel.
-While he felt that the movie lacked subtlety and could not turn Lundgren into a real actor, he found it highly entertaining and praised the strong female villains who give the hero a hard time.
-His final thoughts were "at times a subversive, sub-Marvel thrill, it might be best to come back to this after the glut of goody-goody heroes due to bombard our screens have passed.
+While he felt that the movie lacked subtlety and could not turn Lundgren into a real actor, he found it highly entertaining and praised the strong female villains who gave the hero a hard time.
+His final thoughts were "at times a subversive, sub-Marvel thrill, it might be best to come back to this after the glut of goody-goody heroes due to bombard our screens has passed.

-MTV.com cited it as an example of a failed comic book film, complaining that the film omitted aspects of the character that made him compelling, and would have served better following closer to the plot of the source material.

 Criticizing the film's storyline and acting, Time Out magazine concluded the film was "destructive, reprehensible, and marvelous fun".

-TV Guides movie guide gave the film three out of four stars, praising Lundgren's performance and compared the characterization of the Punisher to that of Frank Miller's re-imagining of Batman in The Dark Knight Returns.
+TV Guides movie guide gave the film three out of four stars, praising Lundgren's performance and comparing the characterization of the Punisher to that of Frank Miller's re-imagining of Batman in The Dark Knight Returns.
 They further praised the film's atmosphere, calling it "genuinely comic book-like, rather than cartoonish".